What are Alkenes?

 All alkenes contain the carbon-carbon double bond (C=C).
 This double bond is very reactive, hence, alkenes undergo addition reactions readily.

-In an addition reaction, double bonds become single bonds.
+In an addition reaction, the C=C double bond breaks and becomes a single bond.
 The unsaturated hydrocarbon becomes a saturated hydrocarbon.

 Hydrogenation is the addition of hydrogen to alkenes to form alkanes.